 In Bristol, Low Carbon Gordano are working in partnership with Lockleze Neighbourhood Trust to develop a model for distributed solar and local trading in an urban context.
-Through their project, Lockleaze Loves Solar, they're seeking to develop a model that enables the local community to own and operate a 1 megawatt cluster of solar panels on 300 roofs in the city.
-The power generated will supply locally generated and affordable energy to 300 households.
-As well as bringing immediate financial savings to those struggling with their energy bills, the highly replicable model will help to create community assets, raise aspirations and provide a platform for local resident to create climate resilience and develop local enterprise.
-Download the case study here.
+Their project, Lockleaze Loves Solar, is developing a model that enables the local community to own and operate a 1 megawatt cluster of solar panels on 300.
+The power generated will supply affordable energy to 300 households.
+As well as bringing immediate financial savings to those struggling with their energy bills, the highly replicable model will help to create community assets, raise aspirations and provide a platform for local residents to create climate resilience and develop local enterprise.
+Download the case study.

-Many small community buildings are not benefiting from reduced energy consumption by changing to LED lighting, so Chester Community Energy wish to trial a business model that finances the upfront costs of smart-lighting installations and enables community groups to repay the investment through the savings on their electricity bills.
-Chester Community Energy believe that energy saving in the order of 100MWh could be achieved in 2 to 3 years while at the same time reducing the running costs and improving the quality of lighting.
-The users of the buildings - typically mother and baby groups, keep fit and wellbeing, hobby and recreation, self-help and support, the elderly, and a host of others - will benefit from a small but noticeable improvement in the environment of the building.
+Many small community buildings are not benefiting from reduced energy consumption by changing to LED lighting, so Chester Community Energy are trialing a business model that finances the upfront costs of smart-lighting installations and enables community groups to repay the investment through the savings on their electricity bills.
+Chester Community Energy believe that energy saving in the order of 100MWh could be achieved in 2-3 years while at the same time reducing the running costs and improving the quality of lighting.

 The Next Generation Innovation Fund is working with 11 organisations to develop and test new business models on behalf of the community energy sector.
 Each project is provided with up to £100,000 of grant funding and the support of our consortium to develop their project ideas, test the real world application of their business models and share this learning to benefit the wider sector.